NexusWasLost/Voice-To-Text/README.md

 - The Client connects to the Node.js server using a WebSocket connection.
 - The Client is ready to send data to the server.
-- Upon sending the first chunk of data, the server then initiates another WebSocket connection to Deepgram's open socket.
+- Upon sending the first chunk of data, the server then initiates a WebSocket connection to Deepgram's open socket.
 - On ready, the data is sent to Deepgram via WebSocket and Deepgram processes our audio data and transcripts data in real time and then returns transcripts.
 - On recieving the transcript data from Deepgram, the Node server processes it and then sends back the transcription to the Client.